 10. Can you share the company’s parental leave policies?

-This should be another easy one for the hiring manager – most policies are clearly outlined.
-Evaluate the policy holistically: Does the policy offer realistic benefits to women after childbirth?
+Evaluate the policy holistically: Does the policy offer realistic benefits to employees after childbirth?
 Does the policy include adoption or fostering benefits?
 Is there a partner leave policy (and is it written only for men)?

 11. How are cognitive or emotional disabilities recognized here?

-It is important to understand how your potential employer thinks about “disability”.
-If an employee is on the spectrum, or someone suffers from Borderline Personality Disorder – how does the company provide equity to that employee?
-If your hiring manager is willing to engage in this conversation, that could be a good sign in and of itself….many organizations struggle (as does most of U.S society) to support and acknowledge these differing abilities.
+It’s important to understand how your potential employer thinks about disabilities.
+If an employee has a cognitive or developmental condition, how does the company provide equity to that employee?
+If your hiring manager is willing to engage in this conversation, that could be a good sign in and of itself…many organizations struggle (as does most of U.S. society) to support and acknowledge disabilities.

-12. How are different abilities considered within the physical space?
+12. How are disabilities considered within the physical space?

-Did the organization consider physical abilities when situating the space?
-What efforts are made to create access for all in spaces?
+Did the organization consider physical abilities when designing the workplace?
+What efforts are made to create access for all?

 13. Is there a flex holiday policy for employees?